carloskaustin/Gun-Violence-In-US-Cities/README.md

 Source: Gun Violence Archive (via Kaggle)

-Time Span: 2013 → mid-2018

 Limitations:

-Data begins in 2013 and ends mid 2018.
+- Data begins in 2013 and ends mid 2018.
 2018 is incomplete, as the dataset was uploaded mid-year.

 ## 🛠️ Methods